Use Deephaven in a GCP Linux instance

 Another option is confidential computing, which encrypts your data while it's being processed.
 If you are working with sensitive data, this option is likely important to enable.
 For this guide, we will not be enabling confidential computing.

-A Google Cloud VM can be configured to run Docker containers on startup.
-Since Deephaven can be launched from pre-built Docker images, that will make running Deephaven in the cloud a breeze.
+A Google Cloud VM can be configured to run Docker containers on startup using a script.
+Since Deephaven can be launched from pre-built Docker images, we'll create a startup script that automatically pulls and runs the Deephaven container when the VM starts.

 - Basic Python: